"Toggle-plexing" Sprites for Games on the Commodore 64

 - Raster interrupt services allowing for split-screens and many other exotic effects.

 Sure, some other 8-bit machines could also match or outdo one or more of those features, but as far as I and many others are concerned, none tied them all together like the C64 did.

 Personally, however, if you held a gun to my head and told me to reduce the Breadbox's appeal down to one very specific core "genius ingredient", I would have to say it is the hardware sprites.

 Such a pity, then, that the C64 only provides 8 of them natively.

 Of course, that limitation has been stretched massively via the well known expedient we call multiplexing.

 Before proceeding, it would be remiss of me not to point out the nebulous and historically contentious nature of the term multiplexing / multiplexor which, during the C64's legacy

 era, tended to be riven by the kind of conflicting definitions that only coding snobs could be bothered

 That situation has largely mellowed in the ensuing years, to the extent now that pedantic semantics have been supplanted by a more general consensus:

-Multiplexing means any measure that uses a raster interrupt to re-draw an already drawn sprite, typically with a new pointer (i.e. definition), further down the screen, thereby producing one or more additional sprites (for an ultra hardcore technical treatise on maxing out the number of sprites yielded this way, see Linus Akesson's detailed article).
+Multiplexing means any measure that uses an interrupt to re-draw an already drawn sprite, typically with a new pointer (i.e. definition), further down the screen, thereby producing one or more additional sprites (for an ultra hardcore technical treatise on maxing out the number of sprites yielded this way, see Linus Akesson's detailed article).